Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 disable.era(element) `[era: disable power type: string]`<br>
 Tries to disable the era powers of enemies of the inputed `element` by purchasing the according upgrade using xp.

-upgrade.era(divider, ammount) `[era: upgrade divider type: string, type: int]`<br>
+upgrade.era(divider, amount) `[era: upgrade divider type: string, type: int]`<br>
-Attempts to upgrade the specified era divider by the inputed ammount by using xp.
+Attempts to upgrade the specified era divider by the inputed amount by using xp.

 disable.inf(moduleID) `[infinity: secure module type: string]`<br>
 Attempts to secure the module with the specified `moduleID` to prevent enemies from mimicking it during the infinity phase.